Fostroxacitabine bralpamide (fostrox)

 Liver-directed anti-tumor activity

 Fostrox is being developed as an orally administrated, liver-targeted and tumor selective drug for the treatment of HCC.
-The intention is to achieve maximum concentration of the active substance in the liver, while minimizing the levels of the active substance in the rest of the body to reduce the risk of side effects.
-By sparing the normal liver cells, the tumor selective effect of fostrox is particularly important for patients with HCC, where a majority of patients suffer from liver cirrhosis and poor liver function.
+The intention is to achieve maximum concentration of the active substance in the liver, while minimizing the levels of the active substance in the rest of the body, reducing the risk of side effects.
+With fostrox being tumor selective, the normal liver cells are spared, which is particularly important for patients with HCC, where a majority of patients suffer from liver cirrhosis and poor liver function.
 Fostrox has the potential to be the first liver cancer-targeted and orally administered drug that can help patients with HCC as well as those with cholangiocarcinoma or liver metastases from other types of cancer.

 project-icon-05.svg

-Clinical development of fostrox in patients with liver cancer
+Clinical development of fostrox in patients with advanced liver cancer

-The first-in-human study of fostrox is an open label, multi-center dose escalation/dose expansion study.
-The purpose of the study is to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics, and signs of antitumor effect of fostrox in patients with tumors in the liver as well as identifying the recommended phase 2 dose (RP2D) for fostrox.
+The first-in-human study of fostrox was an open label, multi-center dose escalation/dose expansion study.
+The objectives of the study was to evaluate safety, tolerability, pharmacokinetics, pharmacodynamics and antitumoral effect of fostrox in patients with tumors in the liver, as well as to identify the recommended phase 2 dose (RP2D) for fostrox.

-The first completed part of the study, phase 1a/1b monotherapy, enrolled patients with advanced hepatocellular carcinoma (HCC), patients with intrahepatic cholangiocarcinoma and patients with liver metastases from solid tumors.
+The study was conducted in several parts and the phase 1a/1b monotherapy part enrolled patients with advanced hepatocellular carcinoma (HCC), patients with intrahepatic cholangiocarcinoma and patients with liver metastases from solid tumors.
 Investigated doses were generally well-tolerated and liver biopsies showed selective DNA damage in liver tumor tissue while normal liver tissue was minimally or not affected by the treatment.
-From the patient biopsies, we also observed DNA damage in hypoxic (oxygen-poor) regions in the tumor, which generally provides difficulties for drugs to be effective.
+In these biopsies, DNA damage was observed also in hypoxic (oxygen-poor) regions in the tumor, which generally provides difficulties for drugs to be effective.
 The tumor selective DNA damage effect was observed at low plasma concentrations of fostrox and acceptable exposure to the active metabolite.

-The second and ongoing part of the study, phase 1b/2a combination enrolled patients with advanced HCC who have progressed on, or are intolerant of, first or second line standard therapy.
-It comprises two arms with dose escalation of fostrox in combination with either Lenvima® or Keytruda® and a subsequent dose expansion cohort with recommended phase 2 dose of fostrox in combination with Lenvima.
-The study is currently conducted at 15 clinics in the UK, Spain and South Korea.
+The second part of the study, phase 1b/2a combination therapy, enrolled patients with advanced HCC who had progressed on, or were intolerant of, first or second line standard therapy.
+It comprised two arms with dose escalation of fostrox in combination with either Lenvima® or Keytruda® and a subsequent dose expansion cohort with recommended phase 2 dose of fostrox in combination with Lenvima.

 The dose escalation part for the combination with Keytruda was completed in June 2023, establishing a safe dose for treatment with fostrox in combination with Keytruda.
 However, considering a treatment landscape where an immune combination is used in first line HCC, a decision was made to focus on the fostrox and Lenvima combination for treatment of HCC in second line.
 The possibility of combining fostrox with immune therapy is intended to be explored in earlier treatment-lines.